oxsecurity/megalinter/docs/descriptors/terraform_checkov.md

   -ca CA_CERTIFICATE, --ca-certificate CA_CERTIFICATE
                         Custom CA certificate (bundle) file [env var:
                         BC_CA_BUNDLE]
+  --no-cert-verify      Skip SSL certificate verification.
+Use this to bypass
+                        errors related to SSL certificates.
+Warning: this should only be used for testing purposes.
+Skipping certificate verification is dangerous as invalid and falsified certificates cannot be detected.
   --repo-root-for-plan-enrichment REPO_ROOT_FOR_PLAN_ENRICHMENT
                         Directory containing the hcl code used to generate a given plan file.
 Use with -f.